Folding Bike Commuting: 7 Benefits Of A Traffic-Free Commute

 A flat tire is a common issue faced by cyclists, although less so on folding bikes which tend to have reinforced kevlar tires.

-Thankfully, there are puncture kits you can get to patch it up until you can get home and can change the tire.
+Thankfully, there are puncture kits you can get to patch it up until you can get home and change the tire.
 It would help if you also took a pump with you.
 This gear can sit in your backpack.
 Place the kit in your pannier bag.

 Maintaining Your Bike